The Now TV Combo - flexible broadband, TV, and more

 The £5 discount mentioned above is available with the Entertainment Pass, Sky Cinema Pass and Sky Sports Pass - but not the Kids Pass.

-That means prices for one TV pass plus broadband range from £9.99 to £51.99 for the TV and broadband part of the Combo, plus line rental of £17.99.
+That means prices for one TV pass plus broadband and line rental range from £27.98 with the Entertainment Pass to £54.98 for the Sky Sports Month Pass.

 Here's what adding standard broadband to each of the above TV passes stacks up: